 - (a) Unless the articles of incorporation or bylaws provide otherwise, a board of directors may create one or more committees and appoint members of the board of directors to serve on them.
-Each committee must have two or more members, who serve at the pleasure of the board of directors. - (b) The creation of a committee and appointment of members to it must be approved by the greater of: - (1) A majority of all the directors in office when the action is taken or; - (2) The number of directors required by the articles of incorporation or bylaws to take action under G.S.
+Each committee must have two or more members, who serve at the pleasure of the board of directors. - (b) The creation of a committee and appointment of members to it must be approved by the greater of: - (1) A majority of all the directors in office when the action is taken; or - (2) The number of directors required by the articles of incorporation or bylaws to take action under G.S.
 55-8-24. - (c) G.S.
 55-8-20 through G.S.
 55-8-24, which govern meetings, action without meetings, notice and waiver of notice, and quorum and voting requirements of the board of directors, apply to committees and their members as well. - (d) To the extent specified by the board of directors or in the articles of incorporation or bylaws, each committee may exercise the authority of the board of directors under G.S.
 55-8-01. - (e) A committee may not, however: - (1) Authorize distributions; - (2) Approve or propose to shareholders action that this act requires be approved by shareholders; - (3) Fill vacancies on the board of directors or on any of its committees; - (4) Amend articles of incorporation pursuant to G.S.
-55-10-02; - (5) Adopt, amend, or repeal bylaws;

-- 1 (6) Approve a plan of merger not requiring shareholder approval; 2 (7) Authorize or approve reacquisition of shares, except according to a 3 formula or method prescribed by the board of directors; or 4 (8) Authorize or approve the issuance or sale or contract for sale of shares, 5 or determine the designation and relative rights, preferences, and 6 limitations of a class or series of shares, except that the board of - or determine the designation and relative rights, preferences, and limitations of a class or series of shares, except that the board of directors may authorize a committee (or a senior executive officer of the corporation) to do so within limits specifically prescribed by the board of directors. - (f) The creation of, delegation of authority to, or action by a committee does not alone constitute compliance by a director with the standards of conduct described in G.S.
+55-10-02; - (5) Adopt, amend, or repeal bylaws; - (6) Approve a plan of merger not requiring shareholder approval; - (7) Authorize or approve reacquisition of shares, except according to a formula or method prescribed by the board of directors; or - (8) Authorize or approve the issuance or sale or contract for sale of shares, or determine the designation and relative rights, preferences, and limitations of a class or series of shares, except that the board of directors may authorize a committee (or a senior executive officer of the corporation) to do so within limits specifically prescribed by the board of directors. - (f) The creation of, delegation of authority to, or action by a committee does not alone constitute compliance by a director with the standards of conduct described in G.S.
 55-8-30.